 Named after the fighting and victorious Indian God of dance, Maurice Béjart founded the Rudra Béjart School Lausanne in 1992.
-Since then, it has welcomed in Lausanne students of thirty different nationalities who receive free training for two years.
-The school has currently 33 dancers.
+Until summer of 2021 and its temporary closure due to refounding, it has welcomed students of thirty different nationalities.

-Maurice Béjart’s idea was to create a multi-disciplinary school and atelier where dance is the basis, and the atelier part implies that dancers do personal research in order to develop themselves.
-A dance that joins the arts, whether it be music, theatre, body expression or martial arts.
+About forty students received a free training for two years in Lausanne.
+Maurice Béjart’s idea was to create a multi-disciplinary structure where dance would be the basis, and the atelier part would imply that dancers do personal research in order to develop themselves.

-The students experience each year what it is like to be on stage and it has brought them in Switzerland, Europe, Latin America, Russia, Japan, China and India.
+The programme included ballet, modern dance, theatrical games, vocal placement, music, rhythm and chorus, choreographic composition, as well as the Japanese martial art form Kendo.
+Each year, the students experienced what it is like to be on stage in Switzerland, Europe, Latin America, Russia, Japan, China and India.